AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models

+\item \textbf{Pop prefix tree intermediate nodes}: When DFS finishes all descendant branches of an intermediate node, the token segment represented by this node will no longer be used.
+At this point, all gradient contributions to this segment's KV cache have been accumulated from its descendants, so \sys backpropagates through the corresponding policy-model computations and pops the segment from the stack. \end{itemize}

-\textbf{Space complexity analysis}: Using this DFS traversal mechanism, \sys only stores the KV caches for the current path from the root to a leaf (along with a small amount of state for the stack).
-We never need to hold the entire tree’s activations simultaneously.
-This means the peak memory usage is proportional to the \textit{length of the longest sequence} (along the longest path of the prefix tree\footnote{The length of the path is calculated by the sum of the number of tokens in each sequence segment of that node.}) rather than to the total number of tokens across all sequences.
-In popular RL workflows where hundreds of sequences are processed together, this is a critical improvement – \sys avoids the quadratic memory blowup that a naive tree attention implementation would incur.
+\textbf{Space complexity analysis}: Using this vanilla DFS traversal mechanism, \sys keeps only the KV caches and activations for the current root-to-leaf path, plus a small amount of stack state.
+It therefore does not need to hold activations for the entire prefix tree simultaneously.
+The peak memory usage is proportional to the \textit{length of the longest sequence} (i.e., the longest path in the prefix tree\footnote{The path length is computed as the sum of token counts across the token segments on that path.}) rather than to the total number of tree tokens across all sequences.
+In popular RL workflows where hundreds of sequences are processed together, this is a critical improvement: \sys avoids the total-tree memory growth incurred by packed tree attention.